dfrappart/dfrappart.github.io/_posts/2023-11-02-AKS_Networking-considerationspart2.markdown

 It' also possible to have Windows node pools or [virtual nodes](https://learn.microsoft.com/en-us/azure/aks/virtual-nodes).

 On the less good, we have to plan the virtual network range, since the pods will consume IPs also.
-As described in the [documentation](https://learn.microsoft.com/en-us/azure/aks/azure-cni-overview#plan-ip-addressing-for-your-cluster), we need to plan for the upgade time when new nodes are created.
+As described in the [documentation](https://learn.microsoft.com/en-us/azure/aks/azure-cni-overview#plan-ip-addressing-for-your-cluster), we need to plan for the upgrade time when new nodes are created.
 Also, the max number of pods per node has to be taken into consideration.
 For an Azure CNI cluster, the default value is 30 pods per nodes.

 The formula `(number of nodes + 1) + ((number of nodes + 1) * maximum pods per node that you configure)` from the documentation can be used to plan the requirement in terms of network range on the subnet hosting the cluster.